marcosfede/mongoose-query-logger/README.md

 ![CI](https://github.com/marcosfede/mongoose-query-logger/workflows/CI/badge.svg) [![npm version](https://badge.fury.io/js/mongoose-query-logger.svg)](https://www.npmjs.com/package/mongoose-query-logger)

-This middleware logs to console (by default) all your mongoose queries and execution timings.
+This middleware logs all your mongoose queries and execution timings.

-It also logs index usage and warns you about full collection scans
+Optionally, it also logs index usage and warns you about full collection scans

-warning: don't use `{explain: true}` in production, it will run each query twice.
+warning: don't use `explain` in production, it will run each query twice.

 ## Installation